Sara N Amin, Danielle Watson, Christian Girard

 Series: Routledge Studies in Crime and Justice in Asia and the Global South

-Mapping Security in the Pacific underscores the multidimensional nature of security, its relationship to local, international, organizational and cultural dynamics, the resistances engendered through various forms of insecurities, and innovative efforts to negotiate gender, context and organizational culture in reducing insecurity and enhancing justice.
+Mapping Security in the Pacific underscores the multidimensional nature of security, its relationship to local, international, organisational and cultural dynamics, the resistances engendered through various forms of insecurities, and innovative efforts to negotiate gender, context and organisational culture in reducing insecurity and enhancing justice.
 Covering the Pacific region widely, the volume brings forth context-specific analyses at micro-, meso- and macro-levels, allowing us to examine the interconnections between security, crime and justice, and point to the issues raised for crime and justice studies by environmental insecurity.
-In doing so, it opens up opportunities to re-think scholarly and policy frames related to security/insecurity about the Pacific.
+In doing so, it opens up opportunities to rethink scholarly and policy frames related to security/insecurity about the Pacific.

 Written in a clear and direct style, this book will appeal to students and scholars in criminology, sociology, cultural studies, social theory and those interested in learning about the Pacific region and different aspects of security.

 Chapter 1- (In)Security in the Pacific Island Countries

 Danielle Watson, Christian Girard and Sara N. Amin

 Chapter 2- Mapping circumstances in Oceania: Reconsidering human security in an age of globalisation

 Chapter 4- Resisting the Tides: Responding to Nuclear and Environmental "Insecurity" in the Marshall Islands